 Indeed, a recent 2012 Gartner survey (full copy for clients here) showed that there is a preference for virtualized security controls over external security controls run outside the VM environment for virtualization/private cloud projects.
 Further, they indicated a preference for integration security controls (e.g. VMware’s vShield) within the platform – in other words, integrated into the infrastructure.

-virtual appliances, installed as software on commodity hardware or in the cloud (as IaaS based virtual machines).
+But again, an argument as to whether or not these should be run as virtualized machines / virtual appliances misses the broader shift to software-based security controls that can be placed in physical appliances, virtual appliances, installed as software on commodity hardware or in the cloud (as IaaS based virtual machines).

 In a recent research note for clients titled “The Impact of Software Defined Data Centers on Information Security”, I outlined many of the drivers to software-based security controls in the context to the switch to software defined security:

 A common misconception with the shift to software-defined security (SDSec) is that all security controls must move to software.
 There are cases where this makes sense, and cases where it does not.
 The security data plane (where packets and flows are inspected) can benefit from the processing power of hardware-based inspection.
 Like SDN, hardware has a role to play in SDSec, especially when high throughput is needed.
 However, there are cases where SDSec policy enforcement is useful, such as:

 - To scale out (as opposed to hardware scale-up) and parallelize the enforcement of security controls.